 Saving and managing nominations and endorsements.
 We recommend gathering all your information before you begin your application, but you can also start and save an application in progress and come back to finish it later.
 You can access your applications in progress by logging into your account and choosing MANAGE NOMINATION, which will display a list of your submitted applications, your applications in progress, and any pending endorsement requests that you may need to complete.

 The most important part of your application is the essay.
-In 7000 words or less, please explain why you believe your nominee deserves this award.
+In 7000 characters or less, please explain why you believe your nominee deserves this award.
 What unique contributions has the nominee made?
 How do they exemplify excellence by having a direct, positive impact on the lives and education of public school children?
 Please be sure to give specific examples with pertinent details, including information about the school, classroom structure and number of students enrolled.
 Explain the nominee's experience within the professional field and what they are doing to enhance student academic achievement.